"

 Use the Pythagorean Theorem to find the length of the hypotenuse.

-A right triangle is shown.
-The right angle is marked with a box.
-The side across from the right angle is labeled as c.
-One of the sides touching the right angle is labeled as 15, the other is labeled “8”.
+A right triangle with the side across from the right angle is labeled as c.
+A touching the right angle is labeled as 15, the other is labeled “8”.

 Show Solution